 - Parmesan cheese

 I grated the cheese in two different ways.
-I've used shaved Parmesan as a salad topper as well as finely grated Parmesan cheese to mix into the dressing.
+I used shaved Parmesan as a salad topper instead of croutons, and I finely grated Parmesan cheese to mix into the dressing.

-Using a vegetable peeler or cheese slicer, gently shave thin slices of the cheese from the narrow side of the block.
-Make about 12 strips and break them into bite-sized pieces.
+To create shaved Parmesan, use a vegetable peeler or cheese slicer to gently shave thin slices from the narrow side of the block.
+Make approximately 12 strips and break them into bite-sized pieces.

-The remaining cheese should be grated on the small (teardrop-shaped) holes of a box grater.
-You need 2 tablespoons for the dressing and the rest can be passed at the table.
+The remaining cheese should be grated using the small (teardrop-shaped) holes of a box grater.
+You need 2 tablespoons for the dressing, and the rest can be passed at the table.

 How to Make Caesar Dressing

-- Drop anchovies, salt ,and garlic in your food processor and pulse on low for a few seconds until finely minced.
+- Drop anchovies, salt, and garlic into your food processor, and pulse on low for a few seconds until the garlic is finely minced.
 Scrape down the sides of the bowl with a rubber spatula.

-- Replace the cover and with the machine running on low, slowly add the olive oil through the feeding tube on the top and process until it is emulsified.
+- Replace the cover and with the machine running on low, slowly add the olive oil through the feeding tube on the top, processing until it is emulsified.

-You can use two heads of romaine lettuce with the dark outer leaves removed or three heads of romaine hearts.
-Place the lettuce on a cutting board.
-Cut off the stem and discard.
-Slice the lettuce horizontally into 1-inch pieces.
+For this, you can either use two heads of chopped romaine lettuce with the dark outer leaves removed or three heads of romaine hearts.

 Place all the lettuce in a salad spinner.
-Remove the inner perforated bowl and rinse the lettuce with cold running water and then place it back in the spinner.
+Remove the inner perforated bowl, rinse the lettuce with cold running water, and then place it back in the spinner.

-Spin a few times until the excess water is out.
-If you don't have a spinner, you can swish the lettuce in a large bowl of water and lift it out of the bowl, leaving the debris behind.
-Place on a clean dish towel and pat dry.
+Spin a few times until the excess water is removed.
+If you don't have a spinner, you can swish the lettuce in a large bowl of water, and lift it out, leaving debris behind.
+Then, place it on a clean dish towel and pat it dry.

 Assembly of The Caesar Salad

-Because everyone likes a different amount of dressing on their salad, place the lettuce in a large mixing bowl.
-Toss the lettuce with half of the dressing and then add more to your desired creaminess level.
+Considering individual preferences for dressing, place the lettuce in a large mixing bowl.
+Toss the lettuce with half of the dressing, adding more to achieve your desired creaminess level.
+You can serve extra dressing at the table along with a pepper mill.

 Serving Suggestions

-I topped this Low Carb Caesar Salad with Pan Seared Chicken Breasts.
+I topped this salad with Pan Seared Chicken Breasts.
 You can make the chicken before preparing the salad in a cast-iron grill pan and serve it hot or cold with the salad.

 Disclaimer: